murat-mehmet/hoist-all/README.md

 Configuration
 -------------

 Currently, configuration is read from the `hoist` object in the app's `package.json`.
+Default is `root`.
 Example:

     {
       "name": "my-app",
       ...
       "hoist": {
-        "target": "app"
+        "target": "root|app"
       }
     }